 Reputational risk is anything that has the potential to damage the public’s perception of your organization.
 Examples range from a senior executive indicted for insider trading, to a cashier caught on camera refusing service to a customer, to a breach of your customers’ personal data.

 A reputational crisis can become the first thing customers see when they search for your company online, and negative SEO or social media results can be difficult to repair.
-So whatever industry you’re in, reputation is crucial to maintaining your clientele and generating new leads.
-Which means evaluating the risks to corporate reputation is critical.
+So whatever industry you’re in, reputation is crucial to maintaining your clientele and generating new business leads.
+So evaluating the risks to corporate reputation is critical.

 Operational risks are internal failures rather than external.
-They are risks that arise due to poor decision making or neglect from within the organization, rather than from outside factors such as power outages or natural disasters.
-Reputational risks often (but not always) are operational risks, since the same adverse event can harm both your reputation and your day-to-day operations.
+They are risks that arise due to poor decision-making or neglect from within the organization, rather than from outside factors such as power outages or natural disasters.
+Reputational risks are usually (but not always) operational risks, since the same adverse event can harm both your reputation and your day-to-day operations.

-An event that is a small inconvenience now can turn out to be tomorrow’s PR crisis.
+An event that is a small inconvenience now can turn into tomorrow’s PR crisis.
 In your risk assessment, make every effort to consider each risk from all angles and plan your crisis response accordingly.

 The effects of reputational damage can be immediate, severe, and long-lasting.
-A sea change in public opinion can in as little time as it takes for a tweet to go viral.
+A change in public opinion can happen in as little time as it takes for a tweet to go viral.